 Protects the officers against public complaints.
 Particularly handy with UoF allegations.

-Like it or loathe it, the new standard seems to be "if it wasn't recorded it didn't happen" with tales of magistrates throwing out court cases involving traffic matters because a single crewed officer didn't have their BWV.
+Like it or loathe it, the new standard seems to be 'if it wasn't recorded it didn't happen' with tales of magistrates throwing out court cases involving traffic matters because a single crewed officer didn't have their BWV.

 Police often complain that they don’t release enough BWV footage to show the excellent arrests and foot-chases.
 All those times police help vulnerable people in crisis, attending RTC’s - showing the good and the bad.
 Those times people make malicious complaints?
 Describe the complaint, then show the bodycam.

 By obscuring identifiable features such as faces, vehicle number plates, or confidential documents, redaction helps comply with data protection laws like the UK GDPR and the Data Protection Act 2018.
-This ensures that sensitive personal data is not unlawfully disclosed when footage is shared with the public, the media, or used in court proceedings.
+This ensures that sensitive personal data is not unlawfully disclosed when footage is shared with the public, the media, or used for evidence submission in court proceedings.

 For law enforcement, redacted footage can be safely released to support investigations or improve public trust without compromising the privacy of victims, bystanders, or undercover officers.